 - Cook until the sausage is brown and the veggies are sauteed.
 Pulse the garlic in the food processor until minced and add to the pot.

 - Deglaze the pan with the wine, scrapping up any bits of flavor from the bottom with a wooden spoon.
 Let the wine cook out a few minutes.

 - Add brown sugar and Italian seasoning.

-- Add the canned tomatoes, pulse in the food processor to desired consistency.
+- Add the canned tomatoes, pulse in the food processor to desired consistency (you can use 2 or 3 cans, depending on how many people you want to feed and whether you want leftovers).
 Fill the tomato paste can with water and use it to rinse all the cans and food processor and then add the tomatoey water to the sauce.